markandgo/AT-Collider/readme.md

 * Isometric orientation is not supported
 * ATL offsets ( **offsetX** and **offsetY** ) aren't handled correctly

-To load and create a new collision object:
+To load the class and create a new collision object:
 ````lua
 atc     = require 'atc'
 object  = atc.new(x,y,width,height,map,tileLayer)